SpiroCx/puttyCluster/README.md

 * Multiple preset screen sizes with a selector for quick switching between them for when you have few windows/lots of windows
 * Add CrLf to "paste clipboard" so you can keep one liners in a text file for example
 * ToBack and To Front buttons to quickly bring the matched windows to the front on the Desktop
+* Laucher side panel for apps, Putty sessions and Putty commands.
+* INI file for configuration if you want to compile to exe
+* Global shortcuts to bring to top and toggle side panel.
+There is also a StayOnTop flag if you prefer
+* Mulitple monitor supprt for Tile/Cascade functions

 ### install